pokutuna/express-cloudfunctions-accesslog/README.md

 - (Recommend) use `@google-cloud/logging-winston` or `@google-cloud/logging-bunyan`
   - see [Setting Up Stackdriver Logging for Node.js  |  Stackdriver Logging  |  Google Cloud](https://cloud.google.com/logging/docs/setup/nodejs)
   - These libraries provide `req.log(...)` method considering the trace field.
-- Or write `trace` fields by yourself.
+- Or write `trace` field by yourself.
   - The `X-Cloud-Trace-Context` request header contains `${traceId}/${spanId}`
   - Write `trace` field with `projects/${projectId}/traces/${traceId}` in metadata of a entry using the client library `@google-cloud/logging`.